History and culture of negotiation in Iran: Post-2018 talks and ongoing diplomacy

 In 2018 the U.S. withdrew from the JCPOA and reimposed sanctions.
 Since then, Iran's diplomatic style has remained consistent culturally, but with some tactical shifts.
 Iranian leaders have pursued what they describe as "maximum patience": they have refused direct talks without preconditions and often responded to proposals indirectly.
 For example, 2021–2023 rounds of talks with US mediators (via Oman) saw Iran first stall and then issue hardline counter-demands.
 Tehran's negotiators still insist on rights and "removing all sanctions" as a sine qua non, reflecting national pride.
 At the same time, they schedule negotiations carefully, often delaying formal responses for months.

 Western analysts frequently interpret this approach as deliberate stalling.
 A recent policy study describes Iran's tactics as "operating discreetly… to shape the information spectrum and protract talks to buy time".
 Indeed, reports note that Iran took many months to formally reject a draft agreement already provisionally accepted, underscoring their slow-hand tactics.
 Meanwhile, Iranian media portray their side as cooperative: they frame Iran as ready for "true dialogue," insisting that Tehran has met its obligations (as under the JCPOA) while the other side must show "respect" (for example, by lifting sanctions).

-The outcome remains unresolved as of 2025.
+The outcome remains unresolved as of May 2025.
 Iran continues to enrich at high levels (viewed domestically as rightful insistence) and uses ongoing talks to demonstrate its perseverance.
 Internationally, observers describe a stalemate: U.S. diplomats worry about "obfuscation and procrastination", while Iranians believe they are simply being patient until the world accepts their terms.